koel/docs/home.md

 ## Usage

-Using the client component of Koel is dead simple.
+Using the client component of Koel should be straightforward enough.
 If you've ever used Spotify, you should feel right at home.
 As a matter of fact, Koel's client interface is a shameless rip-off of Spotify's.
 You can search, you can sort, you can view by artists or albums, you can create playlists, you can like/unlike songs, and you can create other users to share the vibes.
 There are a couple of shortcut keys, too, for the nerds:

 * <kbd>F</kbd> sets the focus into global search box
 * <kbd>Enter</kbd> plays a song.
 If multiple songs are being selected, <kbd>Enter</kbd> adds them to the bottom of the queue, <kbd>Shift</kbd>+<kbd>Enter</kbd> queues them to top.
 Adding a <kbd>Cmd</kbd> or <kbd>Ctrl</kbd> into the combo plays the first selected song right away.